RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Does using HSL affect website performance?

-No. Modern browsers convert HSL to RGB in the computed style phase before rendering.
-This conversion happens in microseconds and has no measurable performance impact.
-Use whichever model fits your workflow.
+No. Modern browsers convert HSL to RGB during rendering.
+This happens instantly and has no performance impact.
+Use whichever model works for you.

 What is the difference between RGB and HSL?

-RGB is a hardware-based model describing how screens create color using red, green, and blue light.
-HSL is a human-centric model separating color into hue (what color), saturation (how intense), and lightness (how bright).
-HSL maps better to how designers think about color.
+RGB describes how screens create color using red, green, and blue light.
+HSL separates color into hue (what color), saturation (how intense), and lightness (how bright).
+HSL matches how designers think about color.

 When should I use RGB instead of HSL?

-Use RGB for low-level graphics programming (WebGL, Canvas), working with legacy systems, or interfacing directly with hardware APIs.
-Use HSL for UI design, design systems, and any scenario where you need to create color variations.
+Use RGB for graphics programming (WebGL, Canvas), legacy systems, or hardware APIs.
+Use HSL for UI design, design systems, and creating color variations.